 If the net direct impact of the regulation includes a change in the marginal cost to firms, there could be additional market effects.
 Marginal costs, which are the costs to produce additional units at different quantities, make up the industry supply curve.
-In this case of an A&E contracting process, the supply can be characterized as the number of A&E SOQs received by DWR for a particular solicitation.
-For example, if a proposed change in the A&E RFQ process lowers the cost of submitting an SOQ or increases the perceived likelihood of success, it can be said to increase the supply (or shift the supply curve) of SOQs received.
+In this case of an A&E contracting process, the supply can be characterized as the number of A&E bids received by DWR for a particular solicitation.
+For example, if a proposed change in the A&E RFQ process lowers the cost of submitting a bid (i.e., a statement of qualifications) or increases the perceived likelihood of success, it can be said to increase the supply (or shift the supply curve) of bids.
 Market effects could also result from any anticipated shifts in demand by customers of businesses in the impacted industry (or industries), although that is not a relevant effect of this proposed regulation.